Individual Privacy Accounting with Gaussian Differential Privacy: Individual GDP Filter

 \subsection{Benefits of GDP vs. RDP: More Iterations for the Same Privacy}

 When we replace the RDP filter with a GDP filter for the private GD, we get considerably smaller $\veps$-values.
-As an example, consider the private GD experiment by~\citet{feldman2021individual}, where $\sigma = 100$ and the number of compositions $k=420$ ( worst-case analysis $\veps=1.0$ for $\delta=10^{-5}$).
-When using GDP instead of RDP, we can run $k=500$ iterations for an equal value of $\veps$.
+As an example, consider the private GD experiment by~\citet{feldman2021individual} and set $\sigma = 100$ and the number of compositions $k=420$ (this corresponds to worst-case analysis $\veps=0.8$ for $\delta=10^{-5}$).
+When using GDP instead of RDP, we can run $k=495$ iterations for an equal value of $\veps$.
 Figure~\ref{Afig:Figure_gdp} (Section~\ref{sec:benefits}) depicts the differences in $(\veps,\delta)$-values computed via RDP and GDP.